-Risk is an inherent part of the investment function.
-Effective Risk management is critical to fund management for achieving financial soundness.
+Effective Risk management is critical to effective fund management.
 Investment by the Scheme would be made as per the investment objective of the Scheme and in accordance with SEBI Regulations.
 AMC has adequate safeguards to manage risk in the portfolio construction process.
 Risk control would involve managing risk in order to keep in line with the investment objective of the Scheme.
 The risk control process would include identifying the risk and taking proper measures for the same.
 Further, AMC has put in place a Front Office System for managing risk.
-The system has incorporated the investment restrictions as per the SEBI guidelines and enables identifying and measuring the risk through various risk management tools like various portfolio analytics, risk ratios, average duration and analyses the same and acts in a preventive manner.
+The system has incorporated all the investment restrictions as per the SEBI guidelines and enables identifying and measuring the risk through various risk management tools like various portfolio analytics, risk ratios, average duration and analyses the same and acts in a preventive manner.